mroam/lasersail/README.md

 http://github.com/mroam/lasersail and we have put more information at https://sites.google.com/a/saintannsny.org/solar-sail-2016/

 Here's a link to our live interactive web app! https://rawgit.com/mroam/lasersail/master/index.html This is a quickly refreshing link showing the latest version, but isn't meant for heavy traffic so please don't point any apps at this link that could generated repeated frequent traffic.
-(If that happens, we get throttled and warned and finally the link is killed.): https://rawgit.com/mroam/lasersail/master/index.html
+(If that happens, rawgit will throttle us, warn us, and finally kill the link.) https://rawgit.com/mroam/lasersail/master/index.html